-- Fulfills the earth and space science requirement for the General Diploma.
-Fulfills Core 40 science credit for Core 40, Academic Honors and Technical Honors diplomas. - A student who earns a failing grade the fall semester may not continue for the second semester.
-The student may enroll in Earth and Space Science I the second semester.
+• Fulfills the earth and space science requirement for the General Diploma.
+Fulfills Core 40 science credit for Core 40, Academic Honors and Technical Honors diplomas.

-Earth and Space Science II is an elective course for upper-classmen who are interested in an interdisciplinary science course which takes a systems approach.
-Defined loosely, a System is a persistent, describable and predictable arrangement of matter, energy, or both.
+Earth and Space Science II is an elective course for juniors and seniors who are interested in an interdisciplinary science course which takes a systems approach.

-The discerning student will enjoy the challenging, introspective look at the connectedness among the four primary areas of study (astronomy, meteorology, oceanography, and geology) and with other realms of natural science (biology, chemistry, mathematics, and physics).
+The discerning student will enjoy the challenging, introspective look at the connectedness among the three primary areas of study (astronomy, meteorology, and geology) and with other realms of natural science (biology, chemistry, mathematics, and physics).
 Included in course will be exploration of careers and history of the science.